iLampard/lamp/README.md

+# Event Prediction using Large Language Models

-# Code for the paper "Language Models Can Improve Event Prediction by Few-Shot Abductive Reasoning"
+Code for the paper "Language Models Can Improve Event Prediction by Few-Shot Abductive Reasoning"

 ## How to Run